Where We Begin…

 On June 1, 1958 we were ready for occupancy.
 In the excitement a “communicant” flew in on wings – though not necessarily on those of a dove.
 Would you believe…a pheasant flew in through a large window to be present for worship.

 Many of the finishing touches were completed by members of the church.
 At the end of three years, we became self-supporting.
-In 1960 and 1963 we expanded, Ground breaking was held on October 11, 1964.
+In 1960 and 1963 we expanded, and ground breaking was held on October 11, 1964.
+The expansion added a parlor, new offices and a library, as well as a nursery and wheel chair accessible rest room.